Lysique/ft_transcendence/backend/README.md

 ##  Setup

-# Env file configuration :
+### Env file configuration :

 - Make a copy of the template.env in the src/common/envs folder and name it a .env file in the same folder.

 - DATABASE_PASSWORD and DATABASE_NAME should match the configuration of the .env in the root folder.

-- FORTYTWO_ID and FORTYTWO_APP_SECRET will be given when registrating the app on the intra
+- FORTYTWO_ID and FORTYTWO_APP_SECRET will be given when registrating the app on the intra.

+- Copy constants.template.ts in src/auth/constants to constants.ts and choose a secret of your choice to configure the jwt strategy.

-# Register the app on the intra
+### Register the app on the intra

 - Go on the intra -> settings -> api -> register a new app
 - Fill the form